14 Mental Diseases

 A mental disorder is a clinically significant disturbance in an individual’s cognition, emotional regulation, or behavior.
 It is usually associated with distress or impairment in critical areas of functioning.
 There are many different types of mental disorders.
 Mental disorders may also be referred to as mental health conditions.
 The latter is a broader term covering mental disorders, psychosocial disabilities, and (other) mental states associated with significant distress, impairment in functioning, or risk of self-harm.

-When you use the projector, click on your treatment color, and a large image of it will appear.
+When you use the projector, click on your treatment color, and a large image will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

 Chronic alcohol abuse may lead to a variety of complications following abrupt alcohol cessation, the mildest and most common presentation being withdrawal symptoms of anxiety, insomnia, tremors, palpitations, and diaphoresis, with the patient’s orientation left intact.
 The more severe presentation of chronic alcohol abuse is that of delirium tremens (DT), aptly named for the delirium, or sudden and severe confusion, that begins two to four days after abstinence.
 Additional findings of DT include agitation, fever, tachycardia, hypertension, diaphoresis, and hallucinations.